 Tuesday, March 9, 2010 at 3:07 PM

 Truth be told, there was always a disconnect between Winnie Mandela’s behavior and the Joan-of-Arc vestments she wore during the last throes of Apartheid rule in South Africa.
-In fact, her behavior always gave the impression that those vestments were covering up character traits that were more Idi Amin than Indira Gandhi.
+More to the point, her behavior always gave the impression that those vestments were covering up character traits that were more Idi Amin than Indira Gandhi.